Ben8120/Dev-Interview-Questions/iOS.md

  24. What are generics in Swift?
  Code that uses generics does not specify underlying data types.
 We can predict the type it will contain thanks to generics.
 Additionally, generics optimize code.

+ 25. What is a lazy stored property in Swift?
+ A property is considered lazy stored if its initial value is not determined until the first time it is utilized.
+By adding the lazy modifier before a stored property's declaration, we may indicate a property as a lazy stored property.